Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 › DUST EXTRACTOR: FESTOOL 574930

 While brand preference may factor into most tool purchases, a track saw might tempt woodworkers to switch things up.
-When I went looking for the best track saw for my workshop I figured it would be a Festool or possibly Milwaukee.
+When I looked for the best track saw for my workshop, I figured it would be a Festool or Milwaukee.

-But after a lot of research I ended up with a cordless Makita.
+But after much research, I ended up with a cordless Makita.

-And have no regrets after cutting up dozens of sheets of plywood, thick bench tops and trimming doors.
+After cutting dozens of sheets of plywood, thick bench tops, and trimming doors, I have no regrets.

 When buying this saw, be sure to consider:

 • Invest in track saw accessories.
-The right clamps, tracks, and other gadgets make using a track saw easier.
+The proper clamps, tracks, and other gadgets make using a track saw easier.

 • Most woodworkers use a dust extractor with their track saw.
 Going cordless saves tangling two cords.

-• That most track saw rails are compatible across Festool, Makita and POWERTEC brands.
-In fact, POWERTEC brands are an exact replica of Makita at a reduced price
+• That most track saw rails are compatible across Festool, Makita, and POWERTEC brands.
+POWERTEC brands are a replica of Makita at a reduced price

-While there are a number of brands, in my research I kept coming back to Festool and Makita as the best range in price and compatibility across the saws.
+While there are several brands, in my research, I kept returning to Festool and Makita as the best range in price and compatibility across the saws.

 BEST OVERALL